heesungjang/joseph-jang-md/posts/redux-observable-provider.md

 Redux might seem complex with all its action creators, middleware, and boilerplate, but at its core it's just two simple patterns working together.
 The Observable pattern handles the subscription logic, and the Provider pattern handles getting the store to your components without passing it everywhere.

 Understanding these patterns explains why Redux works the way it does, and why it's been so durable despite all the "Redux killers" that have come along.
-The patterns are solid—they just sometimes get buried under layers of abstraction and tooling.
+The patterns are solid.
+They just sometimes get buried under layers of abstraction and tooling.

 ---